 Backstory: The intelligence community and Silicon Valley

 In the mid 1990s, the intelligence community in America began to realize that they had an opportunity.
 The supercomputing community was just beginning to migrate from university settings into the private sector, led by investments from a place that would come to be known as Silicon Valley.

-The intelligence community wanted to shape Silicon Valley’s efforts at their inception so they would be useful for homeland security purposes.
 A digital revolution was underway: one that would transform the world of data gathering and how we make sense of massive amounts of information.
 The intelligence community wanted to shape Silicon Valley’s supercomputing efforts at their inception so they would be useful for both military and homeland security purposes.
 Could this supercomputing network, which would become capable of storing terabytes of information, make intelligent sense of the digital trail that human beings leave behind?

 Answering this question was of great interest to the intelligence community.